artturipa/myblog/developing_components_1/blog.md

 ### The lessons

 During the first session, I managed do an API call and render the results in the component.
-There were few key things, I hope to remember afterwards.
+There were few key things I hope to remember afterwards.

 First, importing **createHttpEffect** and **actionTypes** are necessary for most basic interactions.
 Importing should be done in **index.js** in a following manner: